 Last Step: Choose a theme and blog your heart out

-Under appearance, on the left hand side, click themes.
+After login in.
+Under appearance, on the left hand side, click Themes.
 Your blog will automatically have one setup.
 It’s a basic one that you don’t want to keep.
-You can read about that here.

 Click add new and choose a theme.
 If you want a premium theme that allows for more customization and freedom, I would recommend Elegant themes.
 With a wide selection of over 80 themes to choose from, not to mention it comes with a social share and email plugin and a 30-day money back guarantee – you got nothing to lose.